christaina/LaSNe/README.md

-This is the repository of Capstone project.
+This is the repository of Capstone project for my MS in Data Science from NYU with Varun DN and Alexandre Sablayrolles.

 Visualization found here: